Eugeny/russh/README.md

 ## Bitwarden-russh

-Bitwarden-russh is an ssh-agent implementation, based on the russh crate, with everything unnessecary removed.
+Bitwarden-russh is an ssh-agent implementation, based on the russh crate, with everything unnecessary removed.